onep1xel/TheAccessAgency/content/services.md

     - Mystery shopping
     - Physical and digital benchmarking
     - Universal Design recommendations
+    #
+    We'll assist by reviewing enivronments and products - with the ultimate aim of making spaces barrier-free and services more equitable and enjoyable.
+    #
+    {{< button href="/contact/" style="whale" text="Let’s talk" icon="chevron-right" >}}

+  content_2: |-

     ### Strategic Communication Design

     Providing on-brand, inspiring and informative materials, we inspire better visitation.
-Aligning expectations, enhancing good-will and
+Aligning expectations, enhancing good-will and building the assets you need for the future of tourism.

     - Custom access marketing and messaging
     - ‘Our Access’ webpage content and design